Meet the Team

 I grew up in Central Illinois surrounded by corn and bean fields and the only real wildlife that was abundant was the cattle that escaped from the pasture a few miles away from my house.
 Having a keen interest in all things outdoors I earned a B.S. from the University of Illinois.
 I quickly realized that my passion for biology lay beyond the boundaries of Illinois so I pursued a M.S. degree from Georgia Southern University.
 This is where I was able to get my foot in door that opened to the highly competitive world of marine mammals.
 After finishing my thesis on seasonal manatee behavior and distribution in Crystal River, FL I began working for the state of Florida as the lead marine mammal biologist for their Jacksonville field lab.

 During my stint with Florida I fine-tuned my skills in understanding marine mammal behavior, field necropsy and the ins and outs of running an effective field lab.
-This prepared me for life out on the Farallones where every day holds the potential to see something entirely new whether that be wildlife related, unclogging backed up sewage pipes or troubleshooting outboard motor problems.
-The hard work, interesting times and a true sense of purpose are what provide me with the most satisfaction during our long days on the island.
+This prepared me for life out on the Farallones where every day holds the potential to see something entirely new whether that be wildlife related, unclogging backed up plumbing or troubleshooting outboard motor problems.
+The hard work, fascinating people and a true sense of purpose are what provide me with the most satisfaction during our long days on the island.